Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 // @ToString — if needed, implement manually excluding related entities

-// @EqualsAndHashCode - implement ID-based manually or don't use
+// @EqualsAndHashCode — implement ID-based manually or don't use it

 }

-Recommendation for Assignments
+Recommendation for assignments

 Use only @Getter and @NoArgsConstructor(access = PROTECTED), and implement everything else manually.
 Never use @Data.

-2. BaseEntity
+5.2 BaseEntity

 Separate common fields like creation time and modification time into a BaseEntity.